krypt0k1/CryptographyProjects/README.md

 Scope

-1

-Understand and comprehend nShield PKCS11 User Guide and CKNFASTRC variables.
+1. Understand and comprehend nShield PKCS11 User Guide and CKNFASTRC variables.✔️
-	✔️ 	✔️
-2	Review PKCS11 Token Interface Base Spec, Python PKCS11 Library, and Integration guide, 	✔️ 	✔️
+2. Review PKCS11 Token Interface Base Spec, Python PKCS11 Library, and Integration guide.✔️
-3

-Define the capabilities and functions of the application:
+3. Define the capabilities and functions of the application: ✔️ Initialization

-     Initialization
      Token and Slot Enumeration
      Token Management
      Key Generation
      Cryptographic Operations
      Object Management
      Token Information
      Finalization

-✔️

-4

-Create an application with a GUI that communicates with the HSM via the Entrust P11 Library.
+4. Create an application with a GUI that communicates with the HSM via the Entrust P11 Library.